mehulkar/mehulkar.com/source/blog/unit-testing-interface-vs-implementation.markdown

     For example, in a typical Rails scenario, if my application allows users to click a button to make a cat meow, the `CatController` will call this `Cat.new.talk` method.
     Or maybe I have it wired up so that every time the dog barks, the cat also meows.
-    In all of these situations, when I write my tests to assert against the `talk` method,
+    In both of these use cases, when I write my tests to assert against the `talk` method, I can guarantee that I have a working interface.
+I could almost compare this to type checking at compile time.

 1. Implementations change, expectations remain the same: